50 Sample Teacher Interview Questions and Answers To Help You Land Your Dream Teaching Job!

 1. Why do you want to become a teacher?

-Sample Answer: I have always wanted to be a teacher, even as a child.
+Sample Answer: I have always had a passion for teaching, and ever since I was a child, I've wanted to be a teacher.
 The gift of teaching allows me to be in a true helping profession.
 After all, the things that I teach the children in my class are the fundamentals that they will need to thrive as adults.
 There is no higher calling or more noble occupation in my eyes.
 All of my heroes have been teachers.
 And besides, I love kids.
 That’s important.
 You must love kids if you want to teach; there’s no two ways around that!

 Tip: When asked this question, be honest.
 Chances are good that you really did decide to become a teacher in order to help others and make the world a better place.
 There’s no canned answer that can be used here, but in general, most teachers choose their career path because they love children and want to be in a helping profession.
 They definitely aren’t ‘in it’ for the money!

 2. How would you describe your teaching philosophy?

 Sample Answer: My teaching philosophy is simple.
 I use a hands-on technique and am approachable to my students.
 I incorporate fun into my lessons when possible.
 And while my easy-going style is suitable for many subjects and grades, I am also able to adapt my style to the needs of the student.
 For instance, if I have students that are not comfortable with independent learning, I employ the facilitator style of teaching that calls for a student-centered learning approach.
 My colleagues generally say that I am fun but tough, and I think their assessment is accurate.